yaa110/nomino/README.md

     -V, --version      Prints version information

 OPTIONS:
-        --depth <DEPTH>      Optional value to overwrite inferred depth value in 'regex' mode -d, --dir <PATH>         Sets the working directory -g, --generate <PATH>    Stores a JSON map file in '<PATH>' after renaming files -m, --map <PATH>         Sets the path of map file to be used for renaming files -r, --regex <PATTERN>    Regex pattern (RE2 syntax) to match by filenames -s, --sort <ORDER>       Sets the order of natural sorting (by name) to rename files using enumerator [possible values: ASC, DESC]
+        --depth <DEPTH>        Optional value to overwrite inferred subdirectory depth value in 'regex' mode --max-depth <DEPTH>    Optional value to set the maximum of subdirectory depth value in 'regex' mode -d, --dir <PATH>           Sets the working directory -g, --generate <PATH>      Stores a JSON map file in '<PATH>' after renaming files -m, --map <PATH>           Sets the path of map file to be used for renaming files -r, --regex <PATTERN>      Regex pattern (RE2 syntax) to match by filenames -s, --sort <ORDER>         Sets the order of natural sorting (by name) to rename files using enumerator [possible values: ASC, DESC]

 ARGS:
     <OUTPUT>    Output pattern to be used for renaming files